-Advances received include advances received relating to user charges.
+Advances received are advances received relating to user charges and similar sources, and the ending balance includes 1,445 million yen related to blockchain games.
 Out of the revenue recognized in the fiscal year under review, the amounts of the items included in the balance of advances received as of the beginning of the fiscal year are immaterial.